 About COMPARE

-The COMprehensive Protein Allergen REsource is a database comprised of protein sequences of known allergens.
-COMPARE was born from the foundational sequence list developed by FARRP Allergen Online database v.16, to which new sequences identified through the COMPARE process are added yearly.
-Allergens are identified via “rule-based” text sorting algorithms which scan through public sequence and literature repositories.
-An independent peer-review panel of allergy experts from the public sector reviews the candidate sequences from the automated selections and decides on the final content of the database.
-A sequence is selected only if it has literature supporting evidence of IgE binding.
-These rigorous and well-documented processes have been carefully designed to meet the requirements of regulatory agencies for allergy safety assessment.
+The COMprehensive Protein Allergen REsource (COMPARE) is a database containing protein sequences of known allergens.
+COMPARE originated from the foundational sequence list developed in version 16 of the FARRP Allergen Online database.
+Each year, new sequences identified through the COMPARE process are added to this database.
+Allergens are identified using “rule-based” text-sorting algorithms that scan public sequence and literature repositories.
+Candidate sequences selected through these automated methods are then reviewed by an independent peer-review panel of allergy experts from the public sector.
+This panel evaluates the evidence and determines the final content of the database.
+A protein sequence is included only if there is supporting literature evidence of IgE-binding.
+These rigorous and well-documented processes (van Ree et al., 2021) have been carefully designed to meet the requirements of regulatory agencies for allergy safety assessments.

-COMPARE is equipped with a comparative sequence search tool called COMPASS (COMPare Analysis of Sequences with Software).
-Users can query the COMPARE database with their target sequence to produce amino acid sequence alignments to known allergens.
-The tool is oriented to the regulatory safety review of novel foods and feeds, and implementation of criteria to help establish whether relevant alignments have occurred.
+COMPARE also features a comparative sequence search tool called COMPASS (COMPare Analysis of Sequences with Software).
+This tool enables users to query the COMPARE database with their target sequence and generate amino acid sequence alignments to known allergens.
+It is specifically designed to support the regulatory safety review of novel foods and feeds by implementing criteria to help determine whether relevant alignments have occurred.

 Program Structure

-The COMPARE database program is a collaborative effort of the HESI (Health and Environmental Sciences Institute) Protein Allergens, Toxins, and Bioinformatics (PATB) Committee (formerly “Protein Allergenicity Technical Committee” or PATC).
-The PATB is a public-private collaboration of scientists with a shared interest in improving confidence in the assessment of allergenicity in the context of safety evaluation of novel food and feed proteins.
+The COMPARE database program is a collaborative initiative of the HESI (Health and Environmental Sciences Institute).
+The program brings together expertise from academic, government, and industry scientists to support advancements in the assessment of allergenicity for novel food and feed proteins.

-The Peer Review Panel is comprised of external public-sector experts, who convene on an annual basis to review protein sequences identified through the automated selections and evaluate associated peer-reviewed publications to determine if the allergen candidates meet criteria for inclusion in the database.
-In a fully transparent manner, the expert panel documents the supporting data for each verified allergen of each PRP cycle in a Transparency file which can be accessed on the database Documentation page.
-Approved allergens are included in the COMPARE database along with their supporting literature containing evidence of allergenicity.
-The full peer review process and inclusion criteria are documented here: https://comparedatabase.org/process-development/
+The Peer Review Panel is composed of external public-sector experts who convene annually to review protein sequences identified through automated selections.
+They also evaluate relevant peer-reviewed publications to determine whether the allergen candidates meet the criteria for inclusion in the database.
+In a fully transparent process, the expert panel records the supporting data for each verified allergen in a Transparency file, which is accessible on the database’s Documentation page.
+Approved allergens are added to the COMPARE database alongside the supporting literature containing evidence of allergenicity.
+Detailed information about the peer review process and inclusion criteria can be found here.

 Steering Team Members